Consenting Adults (1992 film): Reception

-It holds a 23% rating on Rotten Tomatoes from 13 reviews.
-On Metacritic it has a score of 39% based on reviews from 23 critics, indicating "generally unfavorable reviews."
+It holds a 29% rating on Rotten Tomatoes from 14 reviews.
+On Metacritic it has a score of 39% based on reviews from 23 critics, indicating "generally unfavorable" reviews.

 Gene Siskel and Roger Ebert sharply disagreed on the movie: Siskel found it depressing, mean-spirited and lacking in well-developed characters; Ebert said it was a good thriller with very interesting characters and that "the entire movie is a comedy."

-Vancouver Province film critic Michale Walsh panned the film, stating: 'Adults?
-Pond Scum, Actually.'
+The Province film critic Michale Walsh panned the film, stating, "Adults?
+Pond Scum, Actually."

-Remakes

-The film was remade in Pakistan in 1995 as Jo Darr Gya Woh Marr Gya, starring Jawed Sheikh, Nadeem Baig, Neeli, and Reema Khan.
-The movie was a hit and earned a golden jubilee.
-The film's music was composed by Robin Ghosh and Nusrat Fateh Ali Khan.
-An Indian remake was also made in the 2001, Ajnabee, starring Akshay Kumar, Bobby Deol, Kareena Kapoor, and Bipasha Basu.